 So, we’re finally getting further north of Tarrytown by boat on the Hudson River.
-A great stop, by the way, just not sure about the marina situation there at the moment.
-There’s a lot to do there, and downtown is great with cute shops and restaurants.
+A great stop, by the way, just not sure about the marina situation there at the moment, and we’ve been there before.
+There’s a lot to do there, and downtown is great with cute shops and restaurants, and the area overall offers plenty to do.
 Just know that anything from the marina is an uphill walk!

 The Hudson River is spectacular!
 Leaving Liberty Landing, heading north, gives you a pretty comprehensive skyline view.
 Let the pictures be the words.

 A beautiful morning to leave NY…until next time!
 And, the “Little Red Lighthouse” under “The Great Grey Bridge”!

 The Tappanzee Bridge has been rebuilt!
 It was both fun and scary going under/past it.
 The new bridge is up and running, the old bridge is still being dismantled and removed, and there are numerous barges hauling the old sections of the former bridge away.
 There was a lot of construction trafic on the river.
 Fortunately, everything is well marked, so going under the new bridge is easy.

 It doesn’t take long for the beautiful Palisades to steal the show!
 The Hudson River is so beautiful, with breathtaking views and so much history.